plantquest/plantquest-assetmap-react/README.md

   asset: &lt;ASSET-ID&gt;,
 }</pre>
   <p>Where:<br>
+  <span>This indicates what asset information to show on the asset map, and in what manner to display it.</span><br>
     <i>&lt;STATE&gt;</i>: State String ('up', 'down', 'alarm', 'missing') - states from the <b>options</b> <br>
     <i>&lt;ASSET-ID&gt;</i>: Asset Identifier String<br>
   </p>